 Another theory is that our immune systems have been compromised and overburdened by all the environmental toxicity that were are exposed to daily and our unhealthy diets that are also full of toxins.

-Here are some tips that will help you manage your late summer allergies:
+Here are Natural Remedies that will help you manage your late summer allergies:

 1. Save outdoor activities for cooler days or right after it rains because ragweed pollen and other spores are usually washed away.